trueaccord/DogPush/README.md

 local rules are in sync with your DataDog rules.
 If you have a lot of rules, You may split your initial rules file to multiple files (by category, or team), and include all of them in the `rule_files` section.
 Paths can be either relative to the config file or absolute.
+Paths may contain wildcards.

 ```
 rule_files: